-How to Put a Cat Into a Harness
+How To Put On A Cat Harness

 Teaching your cat to walk on a leash with a harness can open up a new world of possibilities outdoors for both you and your cat while keeping your kitty safe.
 However, getting your cat used to the harness before heading outdoors is key.
 Introducing your cat to the harness gradually is necessary for eventual walking success.